Minimega12121/HTTP-1.1-Server-from-scratch-using-Rust/README.md

 ### Making a Website Handler

 This is responsible for serving different files from the `/public` directory depending on the type of request made by the client.

-For GET requests:
+It also checks for `Directory Traversal Attacks` and prevents it by logging the attempt and returning `Page Not Found: 404` For GET requests:

 - Serves `index.html` for the root path `/`.